FAIRmat-NFDI/nomad-distro-template/template_README.md

 docker compose down
 ```

-and then repeat steps 5. and 6. above.
+and then repeat steps 4. and 5. above.

 #### NOMAD Remote Tools Hub (NORTH)